 The classes will help the students to cultivate their already existing abilities and push them to further themselves in their learning process, without rushing them.
 Our focus is to help our students to learn more and get them to the level of English they desire.

 The course is from Monday to Friday / Monday to Thursday and is spread out over various levels according to the students’ abilities, from Elementary to Advanced.
-These classes are composed of 15 compulsory hours every week, with the option of 5 extra conversation hours weekly, with their teachers and classmates.
+These classes are composed of 15 compulsory hours every week with their teachers and classmates.

-Students are required to take a placement test in order to determine their appropriate level prior to attending classes.
+Students are required to take a placement test at least one week before the start of their course in order to determine their appropriate level prior to attending classes.
 The exam has 3 sections, including a small written piece, a multiple-choice questionnaire, and a 5-minute conversation with the Director of Studies.
 After the test has been reviewed, the student will be able to join a suitable class.

 All our teachers hold a degree and a CELTA certificate or equivalent, and are native or native-like English speakers.
 They teach using a communicative method, so that students have plenty of opportunities to practise speaking English during the class.